-- Political Economy of Education, Education Finance and Administration, Education Governance and Policy.
+- Early Childhood Education (ECE), Political Economy of Education, Education Governance, Policy and Administration.

-- Doctoral Student, Graduate School of International Cooperation Studies (GSICS), Kobe University (Expected: March, 2020)
+- Doctoral Candidate, Graduate School of International Cooperation Studies (GSICS), Kobe University (Expected: March, 2020)

 - Research Student, Graduate School of International Cooperation Studies (GSICS), Kobe University (2016-2017)